mahima-10/Python-Debugger/README.md

-# FOSSEE Python Task 2 — AI Python Debugging Prompt
+# AI Python Debugging Prompt

-This repository contains my submission for the FOSSEE Python Task 2.

 - **PROMPT.md**: The single Markdown prompt that instructs the AI what to do as a Python debugging teacher.
 - **README.md** (this file): Design choices, reasoning answers, and setup instructions.